emilioziniades/emilio-co-za/content/about.md

 Being in lockdown shortly after graduating gave me the space I needed to explore computers and programming languages, with which I had always been fascinated.

 I learnt Python from an amalgam of textbooks, online courses, documentation and YouTube videos.
-After using Stata at university for econometrics projects, I found that processing and analysing data in Python was like breathing fresh air.
-Its aesthetically beautiful syntax appealed to me, there was a vast package ecosystem, and once I had picked up the language's idioms, coding in Python felt like writing English.

-My exploration then spread to a variety of other topics and languages.
+My exploration then spread to a variety of other topics and languages, including HTML, CSS, JavaScript, PHP and Go.
-I learnt about the web stack: HTML, CSS and JavaScript.
-I taught myself React, and learnt about static site generators via Gatsby.
-I even learnt some PHP so that I could customize a Wordpress website I had built for my teaching business.

-After that, I became more interested in backend engineering, and so decided to learn Go.
-I realized how little I knew about computer science concepts such as Big-O notation, algorithms and data structures.
+Then I realized how little I knew about computer science concepts such as Big-O notation, algorithms and data structures, and so I tried to combine practical projects and theoretical concepts.
-A combination of pursuing my own personal projects, combined with coding puzzles like Advent of Code and Project Euler ensured that the theoretical concepts I was picking up were applied to practical problems.

 ## what do I do?

-During my time at the University of Cape Town, I worked as a tutor in the Economics and Philosophy departments, teaching, marking essays, and co-ordinating course activities with the lecturers.
+During my time at the University of Cape Town, I worked as a teaching assistant in the Economics and Philosophy departments.

-For the last three years, I have worked for myself, offering tutoring lessons to both university and high school students.
+Then, I worked for myself as a freelancer, tutoring university and high school students.
-I love teaching, and find it very rewarding to help clarify concepts for others.
-It also forces me to constantly learn new things, and helps me consolidate my own knowledge.

 At some point, I also began to pick up some freelance programming jobs.
-I helped an artist build a Wordpress website to display his work and offer it for sale.
-I also assisted people who wanted to purchase some Bitcoin from exchanges and store it safely in a hardware wallet.
-I did a few seed and passphrase recovery jobs, which required some brute force searching on a rented AWS server.
-I helped someone recover BTC that he had sent to a LTC address by tweaking the derivation path in an Electrum wallet.
+This gave me the experience I needed to get my first fulltime job as a software developer.

-## I like data analysis and crypto
+## What am I interested in?

 Coming from an economics background, one of my interests is data analysis.
-I pursued a variety of projects gathering and analysing data, often producing accompanying visualizations and sometimes writing about them.
-You can find more information about my projects on the [code](@/code/_index.md) page.

-have also learnt a lot about cryptocurrencies.
+I have also learnt a lot about cryptocurrencies.
-I was lucky to be introduced to some excellent teachers online, such as Andreas Antonopoulos.
-And through his textbooks, I learnt a lot about Bitcoin, the Lightning Network and Ethereum.
-As an economist-turned-programmer, this nascent field grabbed my attention.
-It changed the way I view money.
 It became apparent to me that cryptocurrencies represent the merging of economics and computer science.
-I realized the importance of an interdisciplinary approach.
-And I wanted to get stuck in.

 Growing up in South Africa, I am very sensitive to social and economic inequality, and this perspective informs my approach to cryptocurrencies.
-Whilst they have enormous potential, I also recognize the very real risks of wealth concentration that exists.
+Whilst they have enormous potential, I also recognize the very real risks of wealth concentration that exist.

-I wish to help my fellow South Africans understand and use cryptocurrencies to replace the burdensome and costly payment infrastructure that exists currently, and reduce our dependence on state money.
-In particular, I believe there is an opportunity to use the Lightning Network to facilitate payments in South Africa's economy, a large portion of which is informal and cash based, but where everyone has an internet-connected phone.
+More recently, I have been [bazaar-pilled](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar).
+As a frequent user of open-source software, I became interested in contributing back to the software that I use.
+You can see some of my contributions [here](@/open-source.md).

 ## maybe we could work together?

-Currently, I am in the process of looking for work as a data analyst, software engineer, developer.
+Although I am currently happily employed, I am also always on the lookout for new opportunities.
 I am open to remote work.

-If you are interested, please do [contact me](@/contact.md).
+If you are interested, please do [contact me](mailto:emilioziniades@gmail.com).